Why I’m Reverse Fasting This Year

 1. Denying your physical needs/temptations so that you can . . .

-The problem I’ve experienced with myself over the past seven years of fasting is that I spend an overwhelming amount of time focused on #1.
+The problem I’ve experienced with myself over countless years of fasting is that I spend an overwhelming amount of time focused on #1.

 But what’s the missing piece?